 The move may still be correct in some positions, but not by default.

 If the center opens while your king is lagging, the "Italian initiative" can turn into an Italian disaster surprisingly fast.
+Black's pieces land on active squares, your king becomes a target, and the pawn you thought was an attacking wedge becomes a weakness that Black's pieces circle around.

 Mistake 4: Treating every bishop retreat as the same